Certified Food Safety Manager

 - Microwave Cooking! – Tips for safe food preparation in your microwave at home or in your dorm room from the United States Department of Agriculture:

 - Tailgate Parties– Plan a good defense for safe food at tailgate parties.
 Barbecue food safety information from the USDA: www.fsis.usda.gov/Fact_Sheets

 - “Food Safety for Moms-to-Be”, a bi-lingual campaign from the Food and Drug Administration:

 - Visit the USDA’S Food Safety and Inspection Service for current recall information:

-Additional links on Food Safety:
+Additional links about Food Safety: